psteinb/meetingcpp2015/README.md

 # Slides

-The slides Can be viewed under [idisk.mpi-cbg.de/~steinbac/meetingcpp2015](idisk.mpi-cbg.de/~steinbac/meetingcpp2015) or locally by opening index.html with a browser of your choice (chrome/chromium and firefox give the best results).
+The slides can be viewed under [idisk.mpi-cbg.de/~steinbac/meetingcpp2015](idisk.mpi-cbg.de/~steinbac/meetingcpp2015) or locally by opening index.html with a browser of your choice (chrome/chromium and firefox give the best results).

 # Dependencies